greenseeker/commvault_logs/README.md

 Capture mssql.conf and /var/opt/mssql/log if `--mssql` is passed or if this is a Linux CS.

 #### Linux Commserve
 Capture the latest CSDR if `--csdr`  is passed.
-This does not confrim that backup is complete or valid.
+This does not confirm that backup is complete or valid.

 ### 2022-06-03 Changes
 #### General